Professional Conduct Committee

 - a charge be brought against the doctor before the Health Practitioners Disciplinary Tribunal

-- the complaint be subject to conciliation.
+- the notification be subject to conciliation.

 How long will a PCC investigation take?